exhu/miodj2/docs/lang.rst

     type LessThan<T> = interface()
         proc less_than(other: T): bool
     end_interface

+    # TODO the same pattern for binary SHL, SHR, binary OR, AND, XOR, boolean AND, OR

     # each closure creates a hidden class with actual proc pointer and captured data
     type Closure = interface()